sajjad-hm/vins-auto-launcher/README.md

 1. Launching **VINS-Mono** (`vins_estimator/android.launch`)
 2. Starting an odometry recorder node or activity predictor node
 3. Playing a specified ROS bag file
+4. Automatically launch vins-mono and start prediction of the activity in real-time with pre built ML model.

 Odometry or activity prediction data is saved or published as appropriate.